g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 Parti has communicated to the media that reported the information to ensure the right of reply.
 In particular, they demanded a correction from Chosun Ilbo, which reported information not found in the press release, asking, "What is the basis for claiming that Parti inflated personnel costs by double?"
 They warned that if no correction is made, they will pursue legal action.

-Kwon Oh-hyun, Chairman of the social cooperative Parti, stated, "The KCC conducted the audit unilaterally, and Parti's explanations were not reflected at all.
+Kwon Ohyeon, Director of the social cooperative Parti, stated, "The KCC conducted the audit unilaterally, and Parti's explanations were not reflected at all.
 Nevertheless, the KCC's audit results were conveyed to various media outlets.
 It is only right to guarantee proper rights of reply and correct distorted reports," urging the media to ensure the right of reply and issue corrections.

 ## Card News